mackron/dr_libs/README.md

 dr_fs                                           | -       | File system abstraction for loading files from the native file system and archives. dr_fsw                                          | -       | Watch for changes to the file system.
 Windows only. dr_gui                                          | -       | Low level GUI system.
-dr_wnd                                          | -       | Basic window management.
-Windows only at the moment.
 dr_math                                         | -       | Vector math library.
 Very incomplete, and only updated as I need it. dr_2d (WIP)                                     | -       | 2D graphics rendering.
 Work in progress.
 dr                                              | -       | Miscellaneous stuff that doesn't belong to any specific category.